Popular Critical Matchings in the Many-to-Many Setting: Cloned graph and criticality of

 \section{Cloned graph and criticality of $M$}

-In this section our goal is to prove that the matching $M$ computed by Algorithm~\ref{algo:maxPopSC2LQ} is critical.
-In order to establish criticality as well as popularity (in the next section) we construct a {\em cloned} graph $G_M$.
+In this section, our goal is to prove that the matching $M$ computed by Algorithm~\ref{algo:maxPopSC2LQ} is critical.
+In order to establish criticality as well as popularity (in the next section), we construct a {\em cloned} graph $G_M$ inspired by the similar construction in~\cite{brandl2019two}.